107 of the best pro tips for scuba diving beginners to improve your diver skills

 Be safe and leave at lest 24 hours between your last dive and when you fly.
 When you’re on holiday or vacation always take the last day as a dive-free day.

-Wildlife scuba diving tips for beginners
+H. Wildlife scuba diving tips for beginner scuba divers

 60. Scuba diving with sharks